Lesmiscore/tipzny/Home.md

 Delivers equally ZNYs to the users who fulfilled the following conditions:
 - Have deposited at least 5 ZNY.
 - Your follower.
-**Caution:** Don't abuse this, since it is a one of heavier operations.
+**Note:** Don't abuse this, since it is a one of heavier operations.

 ## rainfollowerlist
 Only available in the Direct Messages.